Methodism vs Pentecostalism: What the Difference?

 Do Methodists believe in speaking in tongues?
 (See below)

-Pentecostalism isn’t a denomination in the same way Methodism is, or the Baptist, Lutheran, or Presbyterian traditions are.
-Pentecostalism is a characteristic of various Protestant denominations.
+Pentecostalism isn’t a denomination in the same way Methodism or Baptist, Lutheran, or Presbyterian traditions are.
+Instead, Pentecostalism is a characteristic of various Protestant denominations.

-No Methodist denomination of significant size has adopted the distinct beliefs and practices that characterize Pentecostalism in their entirety.
+No Methodist denomination of significant size has adopted the distinct beliefs and practices that characterize Pentecostalism.
 However, some Methodists believe and practice the unique convictions of Pentecostalism.
 (Also see Do Methodists Dance?)

 In Christian theology, Pentecostal theology has three distinguishing beliefs:

-• baptism in the Holy Spirit occurs after conversion, as opposed to simultaneously with conversion
+• Baptism in the Holy Spirit occurs after conversion instead of simultaneously with conversion.

-• all spiritual gifts are in operation today, including speaking in tongues, healing, and prophecy
+• All spiritual gifts operate today, including speaking in tongues, healing, and prophecy.

 Pentecostal BeliefsMethodismPentecostalism